:: previous – Everything Happens for a Reason

 “I know you don’t hate her, Emilian.
 She’s been going through stuff.
 Last night was the tipping point.
 She traveled to see you but got bamboozled by some punk at her hotel who fed her wine and pills she thought were headache medicine.
 Khiana was pitiful enough to take them.
 She told me she’s been feeling like she wants to die.”

 I set her purse back on the counter.

 “Who’s the punk?”
 I ask.

 “I’ll know once I access that hotel’s camera.
 Whatever she took activated a special type of crazy though, and she sped here with her resentment for me, crashing into parked cars and beating down doors.
 It’s unlike her.”

 It is unlike mom.
 But because of her actions, everything I had with Misa may be over.

 “Well, we’ll get on here.
 I’m going to bring Khiana down to the ranch, convince her to stay.
 Maybe marry her again.”

 “Dad, seriously?
 Aren’t two wives more than enough?”

 He shrugs.
 “We were happy for a time, all three ladies.
 Even after your momma caught me cheating.
-Once she started working for that damn Crown after she had you, then the accident with Lux, ah, everything changed.
+Once she started working for that damn Crown, then the accident with Lux, ah, everything changed.
 Everything.
 I still love her.
 It’s high time I let her know.
 Because I know she loves me, too.”

 Dad’s words sink in.
 I look out the window, wondering if Misa still likes me.